Here’s why you should travel Europe solo

 When travelling with friends it’s easy to stay in your own little group and revel in the shared jokes and experiences but when you’re on your own it forces you to get out of your comfort zone.
 You will find yourself making friends everywhere you go, talking to people you wouldn’t normally approach or think you have anything in common with.

 There’s even a nifty little app called Travello that helps you connect with people anywhere in the world if say you want some friends to go skydiving with or just to have a beer, it’s kind of a game changer.
+There's even a sweet Student Flights Group that you can join to meet other like-minded people looking to Never Stop Travelling!
 Meeting new people helps you see the world differently too, which really when you think about it is what the world needs more people doing right now.

 Figure out who you are and what you stand for